Our mission is to promote, perpetuate, and celebrate the art of storytelling.

 COLLABORATE: The Guild works hand-in-hand with other storytelling groups and venues to bring the wonder of storytelling to audiences in the Ann Arbor area and beyond.
 Collaborative partners include the Ark, Dexter District Library, the Ann Arbor District Library, Serendipity Books in Chelsea, and a number of local area churches.
 Take a look at some of the events listed on this website, and check back for news of events.

-- Story Swaps – members-only meetings where Ann Arbor Guild’s members get together to share and workshop stories they are working on.
-These can be simple ideas or more polished presentations that are seeking an audience before presentation to the general public.
-Story swaps are a forum for storytellers of all levels (experienced to novice) to provide input and assistance to each other- truly a communal event!
+Story Swaps – Meets monthly.
+Members-only meetings where Guild members get together to share and work on stories in any stage of development.
+Swaps are a forum for storytellers of all levels to provide input and assistance to each other.

-- Annual Storytelling Festival at the Ark – Every year in February, the Ark holds a special storytelling festival featuring national, regional and local storytellers.
-A number of AASG members have told stories at this annual event, and members of the AASG host the storytellers. http://theark.org/
+Storytelling Festival at the Ark – Every year in February, the Ark holds a special storytelling festival featuring national, regional and local storytellers, in collaboration with AASG member Steve Daut.
+Many members have participated in this event http://theark.org/